ShayShuve123/Autonomous-Car-Object-Detection/README.md

 ## Overview
 This project demonstrates the integration of real-time object detection in an autonomous vehicle using the CARLA simulator and the YOLOv8 model.
 The system identifies pedestrians and traffic lights in a dynamic urban environment and modifies vehicle behavior accordingly.

 ---

 ## Features
 - **CARLA Integration**: Simulates urban driving scenarios.
 - **YOLOv8 Object Detection**: Detects pedestrians and traffic lights with high accuracy.
-- **Real-Time Action**: Reduces vehicle speed by 50% for 5 seconds when a pedestrian is detected.
+- **Real-Time Action**: Slows down the vehicle by 50% for 5 seconds when a pedestrian is detected, similar to how real-world vehicles respond to nearby pedestrians.
 - **RGB Camera Processing**: Captures and processes live feed from an onboard camera.

 ---